Nick Pratto Preview, Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- He has gone deep in 8.1% of his games this season, and 2.1% of his trips to the dish.
+- He has hit a long ball in seven games this year (8.1%), leaving the park in 2.1% of his plate appearances.

 - Pratto has driven in a run in 25 games this year (29.1%), including seven games with more than one RBI (8.1%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 32.6% of his games this season, with two or more runs scored in 4.7%.
+- He has scored in 28 of 86 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.